syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/recurrence-editor.md

 | value | string | Sets the recurrence rule value on recurrence editor. |
 | selectedType | number | Sets the specific repeat type on the recurrence editor.|

-## Customizing the end type option in editor
+## Customizing the End Type Option in Editor

-By default, there are 3 types of end options available in recurrence editor such as,
+By default, there are 3 types of end options available in the recurrence editor such as:

 * Never
 * Until
 * Count

-It is possible to customize the recurrence editor to display only the specific end options such as `Until` and `Count` options alone by setting the appropriate `endTypes` option.
+It is possible to customize the recurrence editor to display only the specific end options, such as the `Until` and `Count` options alone, by setting the appropriate `endTypes` option.

 {% if page.publishingplatform == "typescript" %}